markzarif/Network-Security-Project/README.md

 ### Router 2 network
 contain :
- - tacacs server
+ - tacacs server on all the routers and networks
- - radus server
+ - radus server on all the routers and networks
  - syslog server
  - ntp server
  - 802.1x security